-Acer has officially launched its latest FreeSync 2 HDR monitor; a dual-wide monitor that offers support for almost anything a user will want.
+Acer has officially launched its latest FreeSync 2 HDR monitor, a dual-wide monitor that offers support for almost anything a user will want.
 From high-refresh rates to Adaptive-Sync compatibility and HDR support, it has all.
-The Acer EI491CR Pbmiiipx, a 49-inch 3840×1080 monitor supports both FreeSync 2 and VESA DisplayHDR 400.
+The Acer EI491CR Pbmiiipx, a 49-inch 3840×1080 monitor, supports FreeSync 2 and VESA DisplayHDR 400.

 Acer has listed its 49-inch EI491CR Pbmiiipx display with a price tag of $1199.99 (Rs.
 83,453) in the US.